 Eating spicy stir frys at midnight in the winding back streets of Singapore and drinking Singapore Slings in Raffles Hotel where Somerset Maugham wrote his famous stories.

-Taking a midnight rickshaw ride around Calcutta’s red light district, and floating along the Ganges in a wooden boat, being taken to a polo match in New Delhi by the Maharaja of Udaipur.
+Taking a midnight rickshaw ride with my mother around Calcutta’s red light district, and floating along the Ganges in a wooden boat, being taken to a polo match in New Delhi by the Maharaja of Udaipur.

-Filming my music videos in San Miguel, Acapulco,Venice, Madrid, Costa Rica, and Great Captain’s Island.
+Filming my music videos in San Miguel de Allende, Los Angeles, Beverly Hills, Acapulco,Venice, Madrid, Costa Rica, Great Captain’s Island, Connecticut and Toronto.

 Busking in Nice as a student and then taking the Orient Express to Paris.

-Having a private tour of Miguel Malos’s collection of pre-Colombian art before he destroyed his entire collection and committed suicide.
+Having a private tour of Miguelito Malos’s collection of pre-Colombian art before he destroyed his entire collection and committed suicide.

 Living alone for 2 months in a French Chateau…Le Chateau de Montgermont that belonged to the Dubonnet family.